Bluebola/CVWO-project/README.md

 3. Navigate to the frontend folder using `cd cvwo-frontend`

 4. Run `npm install` to install the dependencies

+5. If an error occurs, run `npm install --legacy-peer-deps`.
+This error may occur due to NextJs Version 15 being newly released.

-5. Add a .env.local file to the cvwo-frontend folder.
+6. Add a .env.local file to the cvwo-frontend folder.
 Include your:

 `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY = *************` (From clerk)